Your Digital Footprint

 - Your social media posts can be seen by employers, family, or strangers.

-- Scammers in Singapore may use your personal details from social media to make their messages sound more real.
+- Scammers in your area may use your personal details from social media to make their messages sound more real.

-- Under the Personal Data Protection Act (PDPA), companies in Singapore must handle your data safely — you have the right to ask what data they hold about you.
+- Under the Personal Data Protection Act (PDPA), companies in your area must handle your data safely — you have the right to ask what data they hold about you.

 Simple steps to manage your footprint